In this post, I list and describe the biggest slot machine companies in the world.

 2. Amatic Industries

-Amatic Industries has been in business for over a quarter of a century now.
+Amatic Industries has been in business for over a quarter of a century.
 Besides slot machines, they make video lottery terminals and video roulette games.
 They have a huge selection of slot machine brands in their stable, too, including some of the following:

-- Games Bond (Yes, this is a “James Bond” knockoff.)
+- Games Bond (This is a “James Bond” knockoff.)